hivelocity/cluster-api-provider-hivelocity/README.md

 If you want to manage Kubernetes yourself, please contact [Hivelocity](https://www.hivelocity.net/about/contact-us/) to set up your infrastructure.

-If you need support for Kubernetes on Hivelocity, you can contact [Syself](https://syself.com/).
+If you have questions regarding running (production-ready) clusters with CAPHV, then ask [Syself](https://syself.com/).

 ## :sparkles: Features